oci-landing-zones/terraform-oci-core-landingzone/templates/hub-spoke-with-hub-vcn-bastion-jump-host/README.md

 # Core Landing Zone with Hub & Spoke Topology, Including Jump Host with Bastion Service Template

-This template shows how to deploy a CIS compliant landing zone using [OCI Core Landing Zone](../../) configured with a Hub & Spoke networking topology including a Jump Host with Bastion service enabled.
-It deploys a Jump Host with Oracle Linux 8 in the Jump Host subnet of the Hub VCN, a Bastion service in the Jump Host, a Three Tier VCN, and an Exadata VCN which are peered through the DRG.
+This template shows how to deploy a CIS compliant landing zone using [OCI Core Landing Zone](../../) configured with a Hub & Spoke networking topology, including a Jump Host subnet with a Jump host instance and OCI Bastion service enabled.
+It deploys a Jump Host with Oracle Linux 8 in the Jump Host subnet of the Hub VCN, OCI Bastion service, a Three Tier VCN, and an Exadata VCN which are peered through the DRG.
 The DRG is configured to route traffic across all VCNs.

 Please see other [templates](../../templates/) available for CIS compliant landing zones with custom configurations.